• START HERE

 To be honest, there’s really very few Chinese books out there that I can read to her.

 Her other favorite book is a Food Superman Chinese reading picture book that my uncle brought over from Taiwan.
-This book is more like a picture dictionary, but she loves it because it’s interactive and she can touch the pictures with a reading wand/pen.
+This book is more like a Chinese picture dictionary, but she loves it because it’s interactive and she can touch the pictures with a reading wand/pen.

 Any final tips for parents raising bilingual children?